gaterace/mservice/README.md

 ## Database

-There are MySql scripts in the **sql/** directory that create the mservice database (mservice.sql) as well as all the required tables (tb_*.sql).
+There are Postresql scripts in the **sql/** directory that create the mservice database (mservice.sql) as well as all the required tables (tb_*.sql).
 These need to be run on the MySql server to create the database and associated tables.
 A MySql user with appropriate permissions needs to be created for the acctserver to use the mservice database.